UPDATED FOR 2021

 In simple terms, you’ll need to manage and motivate yourself.

 One of the first things you’ll want to work out is when you do your best work.
 Some freelancers like to work early in the morning while others are night owls.
 If you need to hold down a job while you get started, you’ll need to work around that as well.

 Really important mindset tip

-Whilst learning how to make money freelancing online, you’ll probably take on any work that comes along.
-This isn’t a problem while you’re finding your feet, gaining experience and building a portfolio and testimonials (more on that later).
+While learning how to make money freelancing online, you’ll probably take on any work that comes along.
+This isn’t a problem while you’re finding your feet, gaining experience, and building a portfolio and testimonials (more on that later).

 But, whatever you do don’t get trapped in a long-term cycle of low paying jobs; a classic mistake made by many freelancers.

 Even if you start by writing 800-word articles on a subject you have zero interest in for $25 (I did) you should be firmly focused on:

 - Working your way up the client value chain by solving customer problems, becoming part of your customer’s team and making yourself indispensable.